imf-code/Notator/Readme.md

     SESSION_SECRET=  // Random string used for signing sessions
     ```
-3. To run the back end use `npm start` or run the `./back/server.ts` with nodemon
+3. To run the back end use `npm start` or run `server.ts` with nodemon or equivalent

 ## Database
-The project requires a Postgres database.
-Simply running the backend server will initialize the database with correct schema.

-## Postgres
+This app uses Postgres as its database.
+To set it up follow the guidance offered on the [official Postgres site](https://www.postgresql.org/).

+### Schema
+Running the back end server and successfully connecting it to the database will automatically generate all the necessary tables and relations.
+This may destroy some or all existing data, so using an otherwise empty database is recommended.

+### SSL
-To setup SSL on a postgres server. server.crt, server.key, root.crt, root.crl
+To enable SSL on a Postgres server you need to:
+1. Change `SSL` to `on` in `postgresql.conf` found inside your db data folder
+2. Add following certificate files to your database data folder:
+    ```javascript
+    // In Postgres database data folder
+    server.key      // Private key
+    server.crt      // Certificate

+    // Same key and certificate can be used here also
+    // but the files must be named as shown above
+    ```
+3. Restart the databse server

+# Technologies
+* Typescript
+* Node
+* React
+* TailwindCSS
+* Express
+* Typeorm
+* Postgres